ihtashamaslam/Google-Playstore-Exploratory-Data-Analysis-EDA-Big-Data/README.md

 Backup repo: https://github.com/gauthamp10/Google-Playstore-Dataset

 - `Content`\
-I've collected the data with the help of Python script (Scrapy) running on a cloud vm instance.
+I've collected the data with the help of a Python script (Scrapy) running on a cloud vm instance.
 The data was collected in the month of June 2021.

 - `Acknowledgements`\
 I couldn't have build this dataset without the help of Github Education and switched to facundoolano/google-play-scraper for sane reasons.